 The Cherokee Diaspora: A History of Migration, Survival, and Pride

-On December 3 at noon, Gregory D. Smithers delivered a Banner Lecture entitled "The Cherokee Diaspora: A History of Migration, Survival, and Pride."
+On December 3, 2015, Gregory D. Smithers delivered a Banner Lecture entitled "The Cherokee Diaspora: A History of Migration, Survival, and Pride."

 According to the U.S. Census, almost one million Americans self-identify as Cherokees.
 Wherever one travels in the United States, someone is likely to lay claim to a Cherokee ancestor somewhere in their family tree.
 In fact, travel as far afield as Scotland, Hawaii, or even Australia, and chances are you will meet someone who insists that they are descended from Cherokee forebears.
 How can so many people, scattered all over the world, claim to be Cherokee?
 Historian Gregory D. Smithers addresses this question in his new book, The Cherokee Diaspora.
 He reveals for the first time the origins of the Cherokee Diaspora.
-Smithers takes the reader back to the eighteenth and nineteenth centuries to uncover the importance of migration and removal, land and tradition, and culture and language in defining what it meant to be Cherokee while living in diaspora.
+Smithers takes the reader back to the eighteenth and nineteenth centuries to uncover the impact of migration and forced removal and the importance of land, tradition, culture, and language in defining what it meant to be Cherokee while living in diaspora.
 The story of the Cherokee Diaspora is a remarkable tale of bravery, innovation, and resilience.

 Gregory Smithers, an associate professor of history at Virginia Commonwealth University, specializes in Native American history.
 He is the author of The Cherokee Diaspora: An Indigenous History of Migration, Resettlement, and Identity.